 - With careful compounding Butyl has really good tensile strength.

 - Butyl has very low permeability to air and other gases.

 - Excellent resistance to ozone, oxidation and sunlight.

 - Excellent temperature range of -45º C to +130º C for normal compounds and even better with special formulations like cured resin.

 - Butyl has very low resilience which makes it ideal for vibration damping and shock absorption applications.

 - Butyl has moderate resistance to abrasion and compression set.

 - Resistance to chemicals; resistant to most inorganic products.
 Highly resistant to mineral acids, alkalines and aqueous acids.
 Not recommended to use in contact with oils, or hydrocarbon solvents.

 The polymer EPDM, ethylene-propylene rubber, is produced through co-polymerisation of ethylene, propylene and diene monomer, producing a polymer made up of saturated linear macromolecules with a paraffinic structure.

 In addition to the base polymer, both EPDM and Butyl contain reinforcing carbon black, fillers, process chemicals, antioxidants and vulcanising agents.
-After mixing the ingredients into a homogenous plastic compound, two layers of the rubber are rolled out in a calender to form a double sheet.
+After mixing the ingredients into a homogeneous plastic compound, two layers of the rubber are rolled out in a colander to form a double sheet.
 Vulcanisation is then carried out.
 The long rubber molecules in the material are cross-linked through heat and pressure, creating an elastic membrane.